 A standard Bachelors Degree qualification will have a minimum of 480 credits and take at least four years to complete including internship under the normal full-time mode of study.
 The internship module, called the Professional Practice module, may typically be done after the student has passed at least 240 credits worth of modules.
-A Bachelors Degree must be completed in at most eight years from when the programme is started.
+A Bachelors Degree must be completed in 6 years.
+However, learners who need additional time to complete their studies will be given the opportunity to motivate for an additional 2 years maximum to complete the programme.

 A standard Bachelors Degree with Honours qualification will have a minimum of 540 credits and take at least four-and-a-half years to complete including a full semester internship under the normal full-time mode of study.
 The full semester internship module, called the Professional Practice module, may typically be done after the student has passed at least 240 credits worth of modules.
-A Bachelors Degree with Honours must be completed in at most nine years from when the programme is started.
+A Bachelors Degree with Honours must be completed in seven years from when the programme is started.
+However, learners who need additional time to complete their studies will be given the opportunity to motivate for an additional 2 years maximum to complete the programme